TadghW/psychic-winner/readme.md

 ## Coding Challenge Submission | Tadgh Wagstaff

-*Please see about this solution and instructions on how to run the software below*
+*Please notes see about this solution and instructions on how to run the software below*

 ### Notes: